hmchen47/DataScience/Notes/p01-Bayesian.md

   + marginal distribution
     + marginal probability: the probability of an event irrespective of the outcome of another variable
-    + the marginal distribution of a subset of a collection iof random variables is the probability distribution of the variables contained in the subset
+    + the marginal distribution of a subset of a collection of random variables is the probability distribution of the variables contained in the subset
     + two random variables independent $\iff$ their joint distribution function equal to the product of their marginal distribution functions
     + marginal probability density function: two continuous random variables $X$ and $Y$ w/ $x \in [a, b]$ and $b \in [c, d]$